We wanted to make grocery shopping easier and more time efficient for parents.

 3. Most common complaint: the lights were too stimulating

 * The results of this study are specific to the subjects recruited throughout the five month project process and are not meant to be generalized to the rest of the population.

 1. Including the images of the items listed in the app can help recognition and improve speed

 2. Adjust the brightness of the lights according to the environment (some of our participants found the light too bright)

 3. Have a “find an item” feature on the app that triggers additional help locating an item (item lights can blink to call more attention)

-4. Have a personalised experience, creating settings to edit the brightness, if the user needs the lights to always guide or not, etc.
+4. Have a personalized experience, creating settings to edit the brightness, if the user needs the lights to always guide or not, etc.